dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/external-oauth.md

 ### Entra ID

-You’ll be creating two different `apps` in the Azure portal &mdash; A resource server and client app.
+You’ll create two different `apps` in the Azure portal &mdash: A resource server and a client app.

 :::important

-The admin who creates the apps in the Microsoft Entra ID account must be a user in Snowflake as well.
+The admin who creates the apps in the Microsoft Entra ID account must also be a user in Snowflake.

 The `value` field gathered in these steps is only displayed once.
 When created, record it immediately.